 An exclusive tour of the Navajo and Hopi Nations.
-Tour the treasures of the Four Corners, Canyon de Chelly, Monument Valley, Hopi Mesas and more with your own Navajo guide, Donovan Hanley.
-Donovan’s 7-day, 6-night Detour is based on availability.
+Tour the treasures of the Four Corners, Canyon de Chelly, Monument Valley, Hopi Mesas and more with your own Navajo guide.
+This 7-day, 6-night Navajo guided tour is based on availability.

-Donovan Hanley, a native of the Bita’hochee, grew up on the Navajo Nation, near Bita’hochee Trading Post.
-Born to the Towering House Clan, and born for the Water Flowing Together Clan, Donovan has dedicated most of his professional life to the preservation and advancement of Navajo Culture and the Navajo way of life.
-His efforts in the tourism community and on Navajoland are appreciated and recognized around the world.
-During your exclusive detour with Donovan, you will explore the legendary Four Corners landmarks and Navajo and Hopi culture.
-This unparalleled tour with Donovan will bring together both the old and new with his insight and experience into one of America’s cultural treasures.
+During your exclusive detour with a Navajo guide, you will explore the legendary Four Corners landmarks and Navajo and Hopi culture.
+This unparalleled Native American tour will bring together both the old and new with his insight and experience into one of America’s cultural treasures.
 Amazing scenery, ancient history and a modern Navajo perspective will bring this remote, beautiful landscape to life for those who want a deeper understanding of the Native American story.

 Packages Start at $2,190

 Our vehicles are designed to carry up to 13 passengers on individual leather captains’ seats, and groups range from 8-13 passengers.
 This tour can also be operated as a private charter for groups from 2-13 passengers for an additional cost.

 Our guides have many years of experience in leading tours throughout North America.
 Their knowledge and enthusiasm will ensure that everyone gets the most from each destination.

 The hotels will be 3-4 stars.
 The accommodation has been chosen to give passengers the best access to the surrounding area.
 For those traveling alone there single occupancy rates available.